Economy & Markets

 This decision, too, requires careful consideration of your expected current and future income tax rates.

-If you are an executive, you may want to exercise some of your stock options in 2023.
+If you are an executive, you may want to exercise some of your stock options in 2024.
 The important question is: Which to choose?
-Good candidates generally include those options that are:
+Good candidates generally include:

 This year’s market volatility can make this decision more complicated, so ask your J.P.
 Morgan team for an “options breakeven” analysis.